 Most individuals and businesses that seek legal advice or assistance find that they need a civil lawyer.

 Far broader than the criminal law, the civil law encompasses almost every aspect of the legal realm.
 Want to incorporate or transfer ownership of a business?
 Work out a separation agreement?
 Stop someone from infringing your copyright?
-Challenge a fine issued by a government agency?
+Terminating a commercial lease?
 Civil lawyers handle all of these matters and many more.

 While criminal lawyers are drawn to a role in the criminal justice system, civil lawyers find their calling in representing individuals and businesses in the expansive variety of legal matters that are encountered in daily life.